USA

 Bullpup layout

-Rifles made according to the Bull-Pup layout are distinguished by a non-standard arrangement of the trigger and magazine: the magazine (and, most often, the cocking and chambering mechanism) is not in front of the trigger, but behind it, usually in the butt, and the trigger is taken out due to this forward, almost to the middle of the weapon.
+Rifles made according to the Bull-Pup layout are distinguished by the non-standard location of the trigger and magazine: the magazine (and, most often, the cocking and bullet feed mechanism) is not in front of the trigger, but behind it, usually in the butt, and the trigger is therefore moved forward, almost to the middle of the weapon.

-In the case of pneumatics, the key advantage of this arrangement is a comfortable balance.
-The main handle in bullpups is located approximately in the region of the centre of gravity, due to which the rifle becomes more “manoeuvrable”, it is easier to transfer fire vertically and horizontally, and the barrel does not tend to tilt forward so much, and it is easier to support it with a second hand.
-In addition, due to this design, it is possible to achieve a large barrel length without a significant increase in the dimensions of the entire rifle, which in some cases is an advantage (for more details, see "Barrel length").
-On the other hand, moving the handle forward noticeably complicates the weapon, increases its cost, and can make it difficult to reload.
-In addition, not all bull dads are convenient for left-handers — on the right side there may be various elements (a protruding magazine, a shutter handle) that complicate the tab on the left shoulder, and special "left-handed" versions of such models are extremely rare.
+In the case of pneumatics, the key advantage of such a layout is a comfortable balance.
+The main handle in the bullpups is located approximately in the area of the center of gravity, due to which the rifle becomes more maneuverable, the transfer of fire vertically and horizontally is easier, and the barrel does not tend to tilt forward so much, and it is easier to support it with the second hand.
+In addition, due to such a design, it is possible to achieve a large barrel length without significantly increasing the dimensions of the entire rifle, which in some cases is an advantage (for more details, see "Barrel length").
+On the other hand, moving the handle forward significantly complicates the weapon, increases its cost and can make reloading difficult.
+In addition, not all bullpups are convenient for left-handers - on the right side there may be various elements (a protruding magazine, a bolt handle), complicating the insertion onto the left shoulder, and special "left-handed" versions of such models are extremely rare.

-It should also be borne in mind that due to the layout features, such rifles are designed mainl...y for the use of optical / collimator sights and are almost never equipped with a classic full sight.
-However for the bar provided in most bullpups, you can also install removable flies with rear sights, but this is hardly justified: the aiming line is too short, which makes it difficult to achieve accurate shooting.
+It is also worth considering that due to the specifics of the layout, such rifles are designed main...ly for the use of optical/collimator sights and are almost never equipped with a classic front sight with a rear sight.
+True, for the bar provided in most bullpups, you can install removable front sights with rear sights, but this is hardly justified: the aiming line is too short, which makes it difficult to achieve accurate shooting.

 Muzzle velocity